Prebiotics vs Probiotics: Key Differences and Health Benefits Explained

 Common Side Effects of Prebiotics and Probiotics

-- Digestive Discomfort: When first introducing probiotics and prebiotics into your diet, you may experience gas, bloating, constipation, or loose stools.
+- Digestive Discomfort: “The most common side effect is loose stools when starting probiotics,” says Salena Rothenberger.
+When first introducing probiotics and prebiotics into your diet, you may experience gas, bloating, constipation, or loose stools.
 These symptoms are usually temporary as your gut adjusts.

 - Allergic Reactions: Though rare, some people may be allergic to specific strains of bacteria used in probiotic supplements.
-Symptoms like hives, severe stomach pain, or difficulty breathing require immediate medical attention.
+“For some, they can also experience histamine-type symptoms, especially when one is sensitive to histamines and the strains are histaminic,” adds Salena Rothenberger.

 - Overgrowth of Gut Bacteria: In rare cases, excessive consumption of probiotic-rich foods or supplements can lead to bacterial overgrowth in the gut, potentially causing digestive issues.